 Nicholas’ recent experience includes advising:

-- Rothesay Life in relation to the acquisition of the base rental stream on the Westlink M7.
-The transaction was the first of its kind in Australia, effected through a structured assignment of the Base Rent, involving a SPV master trust structure; and
+- Rothesay Life in relation to the acquisition of the base rental stream on the Westlink M7 toll road.
+The transaction was the first of its kind in Australia, effected through a structured assignment of the Base Rent, involving a SPV master trust structure

 Nicholas holds a Bachelor of Laws and a Bachelor of Commerce (Finance) from the University of New South Wales.
 He has also completed the Australian Institute of Company Director’s ‘Company Directors Course’.